 Two Unlikely Meat Alternatives: Mushrooms & Jackfruit

-This degree of resemblance freaks out some vegetarians, who get squeamish about vegan products that can’t be distinguished from meat.
-So an entire sector of the plant-meat industry makes no effort to formulate products to closely resemble animal meat.
-Instead, they simply want their products to taste delicious in their own way.
-The thinking here is: why make something that tastes just like meat when you can make something that tastes even better?
+This degree of resemblance freaks out some vegetarians, who get squeamish about vegan foods that come so close to the real thing.
+So an entire sector of the plant-meat industry takes the opposite approach, offering meat alternatives that taste good but don’t seek to copy meat’s flavor profile .
+The thinking here is: why imitate meat when you can make something that tastes even better?

 - The Vegan Meat Cookbook, by Miyoko Schinner

 - Wait, That’s Vegan?, by Lisa Dawn Angerame

 - Vegan Cooking for Carnivores, by Roberto Martin

 You can find plenty of meaty vegan foods when dining out.
 That’s especially true where fast food is concerned, since most of the top chains realize that the meat-free market has grown too big to ignore.
 Standout choices include Burger King and White Castle, both of which feature the Impossible Burger on their menus.

 If you like Mexican food, you’ve got great options.
 Chipotle Mexican Grill, Qdoba, and Del Taco all offer a variety of sensational vegan burrito fillings.
 And Taco Bell is famous for having an entirely vegan menu as long as you avoid items containing meat, cheese, or sour cream.